claireboyd/claireboyd/README.md

 * 📓 [CAPP Coursework](https://github.com/claireboyd/capp_coursework) (Aug 2022-Present): This repository gives a better sense of the programming assignments that I've completed through my coursework to-date that showcase my technical abilities.
 My code for each assignment listed is available upon request.

+* 📝 [Publications](https://github.com/claireboyd/publications) (Aug 2018-Present): This repository has a list of my recent publications from my time as a researcher at the Urban Institute's [Office of Race and Equity Research](https://www.urban.org/policy-centers/office-race-and-equity-research).

-For more information about my techinical experience or former work as as a Researcher at the Urban Institute, please feel free to explore my [current resume](https://github.com/claireboyd/claireboyd/blob/main/ClaireBoyd_Resume_Apr2023_Tech_OnePage.pdf), reach out via email [email](mailto:claire.k.boyd@gmail.com) or connect with me on [LinkedIn](linkedin.com/in/claireboyd/).
+For more information about any of the above, please feel free to explore my [current resume](https://github.com/claireboyd/claireboyd/blob/main/ClaireBoyd_Resume_Apr2023_Tech_OnePage.pdf), reach out via email [email](mailto:claire.k.boyd@gmail.com) or connect with me on [LinkedIn](linkedin.com/in/claireboyd/).
+Looking forward to connecting!